nodejs/node/doc/api/child_process.md

 const server = require('net').createServer({ pauseOnConnect: true });
 server.on('connection', (socket) => {

-  // If this is special priority if (socket.remoteAddress === '74.125.127.100') {
+  // If this is special priority... if (socket.remoteAddress === '74.125.127.100') {
     special.send('socket', socket);
     return;
   }
-  // This is normal priority
+  // This is normal priority.
   normal.send('socket', socket);
 });
 server.listen(1337);